-- A parent/guardian must telephone The Sixth Form (01204 846215) every day, before 10am (regardless of the start time of the first lesson), that you are absent to give a reason for student absence.
-In certain circumstances a medical sick note may be required. - You may also report any absence by using the Parent Portal but again this must be before 10am on the day the absence regardless of the start time of the first lesson. - If you are aware of an absence prior to the actual date (essential medical appointments only) you must inform your Progress coach and also Student Information in advance.
-Routine dental or medical appointments should be made outside of lesson times. - Proof of absence must be shown to the staff at student Information or to the Progress coach.
-If a student needs to leave The Sixth Form during the day, they must go to Student Information and sign out.
+- A parent/guardian must inform the college before 10am on the day of the absence, regardless of the start time of the first lesson, by one of the following methods - - Use the Parent Portal to report the absence - o Email studentabsences@bolton-sfc.ac.uk - Telephone 01204 846215 - Please note absence must be reported for each day the student is absent. - In certain circumstances a medical sick note may be required. - If you are aware of an absence prior to the actual date (essential medical appointments only) you must inform your Progress Coach and Student Information in advance.
+Routine dental or medical appointments should be made outside of lesson times and may not be authorised. - Proof of absence must be shown to the staff at student Information or to the Progress Coach.
+If a student needs to leave The Sixth Form during the day they must go to Student Information and sign out.
 This is important in terms of Health and Safety as we need to know who is in the Sixth Form at any given time.